heber-silva/CKA-Obsidian-Vault/Installation/Troubleshooting kubeadm.md

   kubectl apply -f -
 ```

-Another cause for CoreDNS to have `CrashLoopBackOff` is when a CoreDNS Pod deployed in Kubernetes detects a loop.
-[A number of workarounds](https://github.com/coredns/coredns/tree/master/plugin/loop#troubleshooting-loops-in-kubernetes-clusters) are available to avoid Kubernetes trying to restart the CoreDNS Pod every time CoreDNS detects the loop and exits.
+Another cause for CoreDNS to have `CrashLoopBackOff` is when a CoreDNS Pod deployed in Kubernetes detects a loop. [](https://github.com/coredns/coredns/tree/master/plugin/loop#troubleshooting-loops-in-kubernetes-clusters) are available to avoid Kubernetes trying to restart the CoreDNS Pod every time CoreDNS detects the loop and exits.

 #### Warning: